Preparation for a Facelift

 You will be moving around in a couple of days, but we advise you to relax for a week or so.
 Strenuous activity should be avoided until the bruising and swelling has subsided.
 This can take four to six weeks; however, within two weeks the swelling should be reduced enough to engage in some social activities.
 Many patients prefer to delay significant social activities for four weeks after surgery.

 We provide excellent post-care support, with follow-up visits and programs to assist your recovery.
 If you have any questions or concerns, please let us know and we will schedule an appointment with the surgeon.

 2 weeks is the surgeon’s recommendation, and you will have regular check-ups throughout your holiday.

-Many people that travel to Malaysia have more than one procedure because of the cost advantages and also for a more balanced look.
+Many people who travel for Cosmetic surgery have more than one procedure because of the cost advantages and also for a more balanced look.

 A facelift is often done with other treatments, such as nose reshaping and eyelid surgery.

 Our Ultimate Makeover Package includes liposuction with a choice of other surgical and non-surgical procedures.
 Enquire for more information.